 The 50/51C unit is used to add the "transformer tank" protection function to power transformer's protection schemes.
-This function has been used broadly as an alternative to the use of differential protection, especially in low power transformers (< 12 MVA).
+This function has been used broadly as an alternative to the use of differential protection, specially in low power transformers (< 12 MVA).

 2.2.7.
-Negative Sequence Overcurrent 46T
+NEGATIVE SEQUENCE OVERCURRENT 46T